 The EP apply globally, to all industry sectors and to four financial products 1) Project Finance Advisory Services 2) Project Finance 4) Project-Related Corporate Loans and 4) Bridge Loans.
 The relevant thresholds and criteria for application is described in detail in the Scope section of the EP.

-Currently there are 78 Equator Principles Financial Institutions (EPFIs) in 35 countries have officially adopted the EPs, covering over 70 percent of international Project Finance debt in emerging markets.
+Currently 79 Equator Principles Financial Institutions (EPFIs) in 35 countries have officially adopted the EPs, covering over 70 percent of international Project Finance debt in emerging markets.

 EPFIs commit to implementing the EP in their internal environmental and social policies, procedures and standards for financing projects and will not provide Project Finance or Project-Related Corporate Loans to projects where the client will not, or is unable to, comply with the EP.

 While the EP are not intended to be applied retroactively, EPFIs apply them to the expansion or upgrade of an existing project where changes in scale or scope may create significant environmental and social risks and impacts, or significantly change the nature or degree of an existing impact.

 The EPs have greatly increased the attention and focus on social/community standards and responsibility, including robust standards for indigenous peoples, labour standards, and consultation with locally affected communities within the Project Finance market.
 They have also promoted convergence around common environmental and social standards.
 Multilateral development banks, including the European Bank for Reconstruction & Development , and export credit agencies through the OECD Common Approaches are increasingly drawing on the same standards as the EPs.